NayakwadiS/mftool/README.md

 Dependencies
 =============
-To keep it simple and supported on most of the platforms, it uses only core python libraries, hence there are no external dependencies.
+There are no external dependencies.

 Detailed Documentation with Examples
 ====================================